IbrahimNagdawala/Virtual-Mouse/README.md

 ## Credits

-This project was created by Ibrahim Nagdawala.
+This project was created by <a href="https://www.ibrahimnagdawala.xyz">Ibrahim Nagdawala</a>.